 – Presentation in the form of finely divided powder.

 – Colorless and odorless.

-Regarding the chemical properties of the most important CMCs for the ceramic industry, we find:
+Finally, regarding the chemical properties of the most important CMCs for the ceramic industry, we find for example:

 - Purity: the CMC’s offered by Aditivos Cerámicos S.L. and marketed under the generic name of ADICEL, have a guaranteed minimum purity of 98.5%.
 Given their low salt content and their zero calcination residue, they are possibly the most suitable for the ceramic industry in general and sanitary ceramics in particular.

 - Viscosity: depends to a large extent on the molecular weight of the initial cellulose.
 We find the CMC of high and low viscosity.
 Depending on the process and the needs of each client, we recommend one or the other CMC.
 The most important variables to consider are drying time and density.